unepwcmc/ProtectedPlanet/upgrade-plan/backend/CARRYOVER.md

       committed file byte-for-byte, so the drift risk this entry used to warn about has a tool.
       **What the seed data taught us:** `site_type` looks optional (LEFT JOIN) but isn't — the column mapper calls `.match` on it and the importer swallows the `nil` crash as a *soft* error, reporting success with 0 rows.
-And running the tests exposed a **real production bug**: the checkpoint store was memoized across releases, so a second release in one process imported zero records.
+And running the tests exposed a **latent bug**: the checkpoint store was memoized across releases, so a second release in one process imported zero records.
+Not an active production failure — production runs one release per process — but it hits consoles and the test suite, and would hit production if imports moved into a long-lived worker.
 That was also the cause of the "flaky" orchestration test (seed 3923).
 Fixed and pinned by regression tests — see `docs/known-issues.md` → Release.
 - [ ] **No system/browser tests at all** (rack-test only).
 Full request→render→JS path is never exercised.
 Frontend plan phase 9 adds Playwright; coordinate.
 - [ ] **Raise the SimpleCov floor** (`test/test_helper.rb`, **now 62**; actual ~65.4%) as coverage improves.
 Never lower it.